-A white Colorado police officer caught on video pulling a gun on a black man picking up trash outside his home, has resigned.
+A white Boulder, Colorado, police officer has resigned after an internal affairs report denounced his threatening behavior—documented on video by a bystander—toward a black man picking up trash around his apartment building.

 The debacle started with the police officer noticing Atkinson in the predominantly white neighborhood.